 I really love the look of ornamental grasses.
 We had some monkey grass growing in a different flower bed in the backyard, so I pulled it out and planted clumps of it in the flower beds by the pool.
 I just spaced out my clumps, cut a hole in my barrier, and planted them.

 Flowers in Pots Are Great Outdoor Garden Ideas

 Instead of trying to plant flowers in the ground in the flower beds, I started planting them in pots and placing them in the flower beds.
 This way I can move them around if they need a different spot with more sunlight or more water.
 If I can’t keep them alive, it’s no problem.
 It doesn’t ruin the whole flower bed and I can just replace them next year.
 The flexibility and convenience make potted plants great low maintenance outdoor garden ideas.

-Toys Make Great Accents
+Upcycled Toys Make Great Planters